Democrats in attack mode against Alabama Senate GOP candidate

-MONTGOMERY, Ala. — A Democratic super PAC is already digging up the past of Roy Moore, the newly minted Republican nominee in the Alabama Senate race, in one of the first signs that Democrats may compete in the deeply conservative state.
+MONTGOMERY, Ala. — A Democratic super PAC is already digging up the past of Roy Moore, the newly minted Republican nominee in the Alabama Senate race, in one of the first signs that Democrats plan to compete in the deeply conservative state.

 Moore is a conservative renegade with a decades-long trail of controversial remarks, from promoting the "birther" conspiracy theory about former President Barack Obama, to saying 9/11 was divine punishment, to calling homosexuality "abominable."

-Democrats think they’ve found a strong candidate in Jones, a 63-year-old former U.S. Attorney best known for prosecuting two Ku Klux Klan members in the 1963 bombing of Birmingham’s 16th Street Baptist Church decades after the attack.
+Democrats think they’ve found a strong candidate in Jones, 63, a former U.S. attorney best known for prosecuting two Ku Klux Klan members in the 1963 bombing of Birmingham’s 16th Street Baptist Church that killed four African-American girls.

 Jones sailed through a crowded Democratic primary in August and enjoys deep roots in Alabama and strong ties to national Democrats like former Vice President Joe Biden, who will campaign for him here next week.